MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/medicine.md

 Dong Quai (Angelica sinensis) encompasses key constituents vital for potential health benefits.
 Ligustilide, a primary compound, has shown antioxidative effects, contributing to improved blood circulation in studies.
 Ferulic acid, another crucial component, has displayed cell-protective properties and implications for cardiovascular health in experiments, enhancing blood flow by about 12% in animal models.

-The following illustration shows the most important constituents of dong quai for medicinal purposes.
+The following illustration shows the most important active constituents of dong quai for medicinal purposes.